 - Reduce the Complexity of FEMA

-The agency works to become responsible stewards and providing resources to administer to society.
+The agency works to become responsible stewards and provide resources to administer to society.
 They also “leverage data to drive decision-making and reduce the administrative and bureaucratic burdens” impeding individuals and communities that really need assistance.

-What is a FEMA emergency?
+What is a FEMA Emergency?

-FEMA emergency coordinates aid to individuals in need, responds to disasters throughout the country when local resources are insufficient.
-The agency calls in help from a wide range of resources.
+FEMA emergency coordinates aid to individuals in need and responds to disasters throughout the country when local resources are insufficient.
+The agency calls for help from a wide range of resources.
 These may include public and nonprofit organizations, businesses, volunteers, or anyone willing to lend a hand when a disaster strikes.
 For example, the U.S. Coast Guard is one of the first responders on the scene when the event is related to natural disasters on the water.
 During major disasters there are about 50,000 active members on hand, helping to restore the damages done and provide assistance to the people affected.

 The Organizational Structure of FEMA: what it is made up of

 As mentioned earlier, FEMA has 10 regional offices, spread out over the US.
 However, each office serves a certain service to society and the American people.
 Here is a short definition of what each office does.